JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ### sys_execve() ###
 <p style="text-align: justify;">The last syscall we call will be sys_execve.
 In this case we see the placement of the string "`/bin/sh`" + string terminator `\x00` in the EBX registry, using a stack.</p>

-After doing this, syscall establishes a connection using configured address and port sending a `/bin/sh` shell.
+<p style="text-align: justify;">After doing this, syscall establishes a connection using configured address and port sending a `/bin/sh` shell.</p>

 We check the system call identifier:
 ```sh